quimm2003/Meteo/README.md

-# This WebApp shows a global map with the meteorological stations downloaded.
+# This WebApp shows a global map with meteorological stations.

-Once stations data has been processed it allows to select an station to show its maximum, minimum and mean temperatures in a graph, to see its evolution over time.
+Once stations data has been processed it allows to select an station to show its maximum, minimum and mean temperatures in a graph, to see its evolution over time per decade.
 Work in progress.

 ## Database Initialization